pybandit/pybandit/doc/development/maintaining.rst

+.. _maintenance:

 ********************
-pybandit maintenance
+PyBandit maintenance
 ********************

-This guide is for pybandit' maintainers.
-It may also be interesting to contributors looking to understand the pybandit development process and what steps are necessary to become a maintainer.
+This guide is for PyBandit maintainers.
+It may also be interesting to contributors looking to understand the PyBandit development process and what steps are necessary to become a maintainer.

 The main contributing guide is available at :ref:`contributing`.